instadw/instadwell-blog/_posts/2026-1-16-top-10-pgs-in-sector-46-and-38-gurgaon-the-commuters-goldmine-2026.md

 **Average Rent:** ₹8,000 - ₹18,000

 **Best Feature:** The bustling HUDA Market and easy access to Medanta Hospital (Sector 38).

+Deciding between staying in Delhi or Gurgaon?
+Read our [Delhi NCR Zone Battle guide](/blog/living-in-delhi-ncr-the-ultimate-battle-of-zones-delhi-vs-gurgaon-vs-noida) which compares South Delhi, Gurgaon, and Noida on rent, commute, and lifestyle.

 ----------